 The ACLU of Texas will respond to all police requests and warrants as appropriate.
-The ACLU of Texas has no duty of confidentiality; submitted videos are not for legal review or for possible representation.
+The ACLU of Texas has no duty of confidentiality; submitted videos not for legal review for possible representation.

-What happens if evidence of a crime is captured on the videos and submitted via MigraCam?
+What happens if evidence of a crime is captured on the videos and submitted via ACLU Blue?